andrewpillar/mgrt/readme.md

         My first revision

-individual revisions can also be seen with `mgrt show`.
-You can pass a revision ID to `mgrt show` to view an individual revision.
-If no revision ID is given, then the latest revision is shown.

-    $ mgrt show -type sqlite3 -dsn acme.db 20060102150405
-    revision 20060102150405
-    Author:    Andrew Pillar <me@andrewpillar.com>
-    Performed: Mon Jan  6 15:04:05 2006

-        My first revision

-        CREATE TABLE users (
-                id INT NOT NULL UNIQUE
-        );

 ## Viewing revisions

 Local revisions can be viewed with `mgrt cat`.
 This simply takes a list of